naturally occurring consequences

 There are two essential critical ingredients to naturally occurring consequences.

 One is to let your emotions be on the back burner and stay calm.
-Plan and think through your decisions in a rational way.
+Plan and think through your decisions rationally.
 Let your child accept responsibility for their actions.

 Allowing natural consequences can be difficult for some parents.
 You may feel scared about the future.
 You may still be hung up on covering for your child because you don’t want others to know what is happening.
-Start small with things that you are comfortable with and go from there.
+Start small with what you are comfortable with, and go from there.

 It is hard to see our children suffer, yet when you continue to protect your child from their actions, they learn that there is no downside to their behavior.
 There is no reason for them to stop their harmful actions.